toummHus/HAIR/README.md

 ## Results
-Performance results of the PromptIR framework trained under the all-in-one setting
+Performance results of the Res-HAIR framework trained under the all-in-one setting

 **Performance**